SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 **Identity Access Management** to ensure different role of users could appropriately access to corresponding resources.
 > *Scenario: Ensure that an insider threat does not inject code into the build stream by accessing and modifying pipeline jobs through role permissions.*

-**Access controls** on stored data procedures.
+**Access controls** on build chains.
+> *Scenario: Prevent an insider threat to modify a pipeline that should not be changed.*

 **Data Encryption** to protect data as it travels throughout build pipeline.
+> *Scenario: SSL/TSL is not properly implemented by the software, allowing for disclosure of data that could allow a threat to gather information that could lead in a software breach.*

 **Secure Configuration** to ensure build processes and automation remain secure.
 > *Scenario: GoCD is configured to build upon repository pull request.
 A malicious attacker can pull build and trigger GoCD to begin building malicious code.*

-**Principle of Least Privileges** to make sure the software using microservices are not compromised by trust relationships.
+**Principle of Least Privileges** to make sure the software using micro-services and plugins are not compromised by trust relationships.
+> *Scenario: Plugins give too much privileges by default.*

 Two major threats to the software are: